mboorj/mboorj/README.md

 🌱 I’m currently learning Python, HTML, and Git

-:eyes: I’m interested in the intersection of computing with art, public policy, and accessibility

 :hammer: I'm currently working on a text adventure game and Advent of Code

 :kite: I also enjoy film photography, knitting, and printmaking